 It's almost time for the new yams to appear on the scene in Ghana, but yesterday I bought 9 old puna yams for 25 cedis ($18, or $2 per yam, each weighing at least 4 pounds) , and they were still fresher than anything I could ever buy in State College, Pennsylvania.

 Today we prepared some yam balls (in my notes I have written "yele kakro."
-If that's not correct, please let me know.
-I'm guessing that's Ewe and there are other names in other dialects and other West African countries, as well.
+I understand that is its name in Ga (see Naa's comment below) but am sure there are other names in other dialects and other West African countries, as well.
 Let me know that, too, please.

 Like many flexible Ghanaian/West African recipes, there is plenty of room for improvisation, especially with seasonings.
 Also, I imagine that if you don't have African yams (please, not the much softer sweet potatoes, which are also called "yams" in the U.S.), perhaps you could try using potatoes.